1094953403/yolov3/README.md

 # yolov3
-yolov3  is realized through the DNN of opencv. environment is VS2017and opencv4.1.
+Yolov3  is realized through the DNN of opencv.
+Environment is VS2017 and opencv4.1.